christophervigliotti/angular-complete-guide-course-project/README.md

 ### 90 Allowing the User to Add Ingredients to the Shopping List
 * In shopping-edit template, added local references #nameInput and #amountInput to their respective text input fields
-* challenge: make add,buttonsfunctional (by passing by argument or by selecting them with @viewchild)
+* challenge: make add,buttons functional (by passing by argument or by selecting them with @viewchild)
 * from my earlier notes: `@ViewChild('serverContentInput', {static: true}) serverContentInput: ElementRef;`
 * rewatched https://www.udemy.com/course/the-complete-guide-to-angular-2/learn/lecture/6656094#overview